- Homosexuality

 Legal recognition of non-binary gender in Kazakhstan is not legally recognized.

-LGBT employment discrimination in Kazakhstan is sexual orientation and gender identity.
+LGBT employment discrimination in Kazakhstan is no protections.

-LGBT housing discrimination in Kazakhstan is sexual orientation and gender identity.
+LGBT housing discrimination in Kazakhstan is no protections.

-Serving openly in military in Kazakhstan is lesbians, gays, bisexuals permitted, transgender people banned.
+Serving openly in military in Kazakhstan is legal.

 Conversion therapy in Kazakhstan is not banned.